orbs-network/orbs-notary-lib/README.md

 - `verified`: This will be true if the verify was successful, false if not

 ### Controlling the status states

+Every document is assigned a status when it is registered.
+The list of available statuses is also stored on the chain and can be changed.
+First item on the list becomes the deafult status.

+If the list of available statuses is updated after a document was already registered, its status will stay the same.

 #### Getting the available status list
 ```javascript